Resultados y clasificación de la decimonovena jornada

-Redacción deportes, 23 dic (EFE).- Resultados de la decimonovena jornada y clasificación de la Premier League inglesa de fútbol:
+Redacción deportes, 23 dic (EFE).- Resultados y clasificación de la Premier League que este fin de semana alcanza la decimonovena jornada.

 Arsenal 3 - Liverpool 3